yossadh/yossadh.github.io/_pages/bookshelf.md

 ## 2019
 **Never Let Me Go \| Kazuo Ishiguro ⭑⭑⭑⭑**
 This is one of those where things are not what they seem and everything is only clear in the last 50 pages.
-If you find it a lull in the beginning like I do, just keep reading.
-The slow revelation is not dramatic like _A Clockwork Orange_ but still will leave one with retrospective reflection after things are fully revealed.
+If you find it a lull in the beginning like I did, just keep reading.
+The slow revelation is not dramatic like _A Clockwork Orange_ but will still leave one with retrospective reflection after things are fully revealed.

 **The two cultures \| CP Snow ⭑⭑⭑**
 [[book notes](https://yossadh.github.io/posts/2019/01/two-cultures-notes/)]